 1.10.1.
-FULL GRADUATE FACULTY STATUS
+Full Graduate Faculty Status

-All NKU faculty who meet the faculty credentials policy passed by the Board of Regents (7/09) will be granted full graduate faculty status.
-This policy states: "faculty teaching graduate or post-baccalaureate course work must have an earned doctorate or terminal degree in the teaching discipline or related discipline."
+All NKU faculty who meet the SACSOC Faculty Credentials guidelines referenced in the NKU Faculty Credentaling policy will be granted full graduate faculty status.
+The SACSOC guidelines state that faculty teaching graduate or post-baccalaureate course work must have an "earned doctorate/terminal degree in the teaching discipline or a related discipline."

-Faculty appointed to full graduate faculty status may:
+Faculty with full graduate faculty status may: